 Our Program Mission

-After their first year, all Sharpe Scholars are eligible to apply for Sharpe summer research funding.
+Sharpe Scholars (those selected for the Living-Learning Community and those enrolled in the Sharpe Mapping Project course) are eligible to apply for Sharpe summer research funding.
 This grant provides students with a $3000 stipend to conduct a community-based research project of their own design.
 These competitive grants are restricted to Sharpe Scholars and may be used in the U.S. or abroad.